 The symposium offers unique opportunities to connect with research partners, expand the impact of your work, build your research network, pique the interest of talented engineering students, and enhance Sandia’s mission.

-The 2022 Sandia/UC Davis Research Partnership Symposium takes place on April 26th, 2022 at UC Davis and focuses on the following research areas: Additive Manufacturing & Design and Climate Security.
+The 2023 Sandia/UC Davis Research Partnership Symposium takes place on March 8th, 2023 at UC Davis and focuses on the following research areas: Emerging Technologies for National Security and Resilient Systems.
 We are looking to you to establish research connections and foster beneficial collaboration across scientific disciplines.

 Sandia and UC Davis researchers will present their respective research and collaboration interests in sessions throughout the morning and afternoon.
-The presentations are limited to 15 minutes with 5 minutes for Q&A.
+The presentations are limited to 15 minutes with time for Q&A.

 Sandia’s Mission Areas highlight Sandia’s primary research programs.
 In addition, Sandia’s Research Foundations and Laboratory Directed Research and Development (LDRD) provide a sense of the scope of research thrusts across the labs.
 The Sandia/UC Davis Research Partnership focuses in on the following four research areas: